Chaowu88/EMUlator2ML/README.md

 ```
 __Note：__

-It is highly recommended to run this script in a HPC cluster.
+It is highly recommended to run this script in a HPC cluster with GPU support.
 <br></br>

 ___main3.py___ predicts flux ratios from measured metabolite MDVs using trained ML models.